Section of destroyed shuttle Challenger found on ocean floor

 Roughly 118 tons (107 metric tons) of Challenger debris have been recovered since the accident.
 That represents about 47% of the entire vehicle, including parts of the two solid-fuel boosters and external fuel tank.

-Far less has been recovered of Columbia — 42 tons (38 metric tons) representing 38% of the shuttle.
+Far less has been recovered from Columbia — 42 tons (38 metric tons) representing 38% of the shuttle.
 The Columbia remains are stored in converted offices inside Kennedy’s massive hangar.

 Launched on an exceptionally cold morning, Challenger was brought down by eroded O-ring seals in the right booster.
 Columbia ended up with a slashed left wing, the result of foam insulation breaking off the external fuel tank at liftoff.
 Mismanagement was also blamed..